ChatScript/ChatScript/WIKI/ChatScript-Command-Line-Parameters.md

 |`blockapitrace`	| disables any %trace_on in ^testpattern and ^testoutput.
 Used for production servers.
 |`traceboot`	| turns on tracing while cs_boot is running at startup
 |`parselimit=n`	| if input is larger than n characters, disable intense spellchecking, pos-tagging, and parsing for speed
+|`nl_save=1`	| for ^testpattern, enables results of nl analysis to be saved onto the $cs_nlinfo variable so that outside can pass it back in on future calls
+|`parselimit=1`	| inputs longer than this will get no pos-tagging,parsing, or spellchecking - speeds up

 Trustpos is normally off by default because CS is only about 94% accurate in its built-in pos-tagging.
 So it prefers to wrongly match by allowing all pos values Of